Religion and circumcision: Asia

 Neither the Avesta nor the Zoroastrian Pahlavi texts mention circumcision.
 Traditionally, Zoroastrians do not practice circumcision.
 Circumcision is not required in Yazidism, but is practised by some Yazidis due to regional customs.

 Circumcision is forbidden in Mandaeism, and the sign of the Jews given to Abraham by God, circumcision, is considered abhorrent.
 According to the Mandaean doctrine a circumcised man cannot serve as a priest.

 Circumcision in South Korea is largely the result of American cultural and military influence following the Korean War.
+Prevalence has been declining.

 The origin of circumcision (tuli) in the Philippines is uncertain.
 One newspaper article speculates that it is due to the influence of Western colonisation.
 However, Antonio de Morga's 17th-century History of the Philippine Islands documents its existence in pre-Colonial Philippines, owing it to Islamic influence.

 Oceania

 Circumcision is part of initiation rites in some Pacific Island, and Australian aboriginal traditions in areas such as Arnhem Land, where the practice was introduced by Makassan traders from Sulawesi.
 Circumcision ceremonies among certain Australian aboriginal societies are noted for their painful nature, including subincision for some aboriginal peoples in the Western Desert.

 In the Pacific, ritual circumcision is nearly universal in the Melanesian islands of Fiji and Vanuatu; participation in the traditional land diving on Pentecost Island is reserved for those who have been circumcised.
 Circumcision is also commonly practised in the Polynesian islands of Samoa, Tonga, Niue, and Tikopia.
 In Samoa, it is accompanied by a celebration.